SebastianCC22/SebastianCC22/README.md

 ### Hello fellow developers
-I'm honored that you're here on my Github, let me tell you a bit about myself: I'm Sebastian, a Full-Stack web developer.
-Passionate about the IT world.
-I have a lot of interest in technology, as a child I have always been interested and I have participated in programming in any type of field, since I believe that technology contributes in any of these places if one simply gives it the opportunity.
+t's an honor that you're here on my Github, let me tell you a little bit about me: I'm Sebastian, a full-stack web developer.
+Passionate about the world of technology.
+I have a lot of interest in technology and the why of things.
+I have also participated in programming in both team and individual projects, putting into practice agile methodologies such as SCRUM, Kanban, Extreme Programming and programming together with other colleagues.

-Here some of my skills:
+Here you can see my knowledge and skills that I have developed over time:

 👇
 <details>